Consolidated with Clover

 Bluepay Services Lawsuits

 We have not found any outstanding class-action lawsuits or FTC complaints filed against Bluepay.
+However, it appears that Blackhawk Processing, which may be connected to BluePay as noted above, was involved in a patent dispute in 2013.
 Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 BluePay Customer Support Options